-Throughout this section, we have provided certain information on a "same-center" basis.
-Information provided on a same-center basis includes the results of properties that we owned and operated for the entirety of both periods being compared except for properties for which significant redevelopment or expansion occurred during either of the periods being compared.
-For the year ended December 31, 2017 and the comparison of 2017 and 2016, all or a portion of 78 properties were considered same-center and 15 properties were considered redevelopment or expansion.
-For the year ended December 31, 2017, one property was moved from acquisition to same-center, two properties were removed from same-center as they were sold during 2017, and four properties or portions of properties were moved from redevelopment to same-center, compared to the designations as of December 31, 2016.
-For the year ended December 31, 2016 and the comparison of 2016 and 2015, all or a portion of 76 properties were considered same-center and 17 properties were considered redevelopment or expansion.
-For the year ended December 31, 2016, three properties or portions of properties were moved from same-center to redevelopment and one property was moved from redevelopment to same-center, compared to the designations as of December 31, 2015.
-While there is judgment surrounding changes in designations, we typically move redevelopment properties to same-center once they have stabilized, which is typically considered 95% occupancy or when the growth expected from the redevelopment has been included in the comparable periods.
-We typically remove properties from same center when the redevelopment has or is expected to have a significant impact to property operating income within the calendar year.
-Acquisitions are moved to same-center once we have owned the property for the entirety of comparable periods and the property is not under significant redevelopment or expansion.
+Throughout this section, we have provided certain information on a "comparable property" basis.
+Information provided on a comparable property basis includes the results of properties that we owned and operated for the entirety of both periods being compared except for properties that are currently under development or are being repositioned for significant redevelopment and investment.
+For the year ended December 31, 2018 and the comparison of 2018 and 2017, all or a portion of 90 properties were considered comparable properties and eight properties were considered non-comparable properties.
+For the year ended December 31, 2018, five properties were moved from acquisitions to comparable properties, one portion of a property was removed from comparable properties as it was sold during 2018, one portion of a property was moved from comparable properties to non-comparable properties, and one portion of a property was moved from non-comparable properties to comparable properties, compared to the designations as of December 31, 2017.
+For the year ended December 31, 2017 and the comparison of 2017 and 2016, all or a portion of 85 properties were considered comparable properties and 7 properties were considered non-comparable properties.
+For the year ended December 31, 2017, one property was moved from acquisitions to comparable properties and two properties were removed from comparable properties as they were sold during 2017, compared to the designations as of December 31, 2016.
+While there is judgment surrounding changes in designations, we typically move non-comparable properties to comparable properties once they have stabilized, which is typically considered 90% physical occupancy or when the growth expected from the redevelopment has been included in the comparable periods.
+We typically remove properties from comparable properties when the repositioning of the asset has commenced and has or is expected to have a significant impact to property operating income within the calendar year.
+Acquisitions are moved to comparable properties once we have owned the property for the entirety of comparable periods and the property is not under development or being repositioned for significant redevelopment and investment.
+Comparable property information replaces our previous same center designations.

-YEAR ENDED DECEMBER 31, 2017 COMPARED TO YEAR ENDED DECEMBER 31, 2016
+YEAR ENDED DECEMBER 31, 2018 COMPARED TO YEAR ENDED DECEMBER 31, 2017